 Of all the advancements in modern advertising, few are more exciting than machine learning.
-It’s changing the way businesses collect and analyze data, and even the things that data can do.
+It’s changing the way businesses collect and analyze data and even automating ad copywriting with AI.

 But with revolutionary technology comes big questions.
 What, why, and how does it work?
 Today we answer these and more.

 Machine learning in advertising refers to the process by which ad technology takes in data, analyzes it, and formulates conclusions to improve a task.
 In simpler terms: it’s how ad tech learns.

 What it learns depends on the tech.
 It could be anything related to advertising: media buying, customer journey mapping, audience segmentation, etc.

 The more data a machine learning technology processes, the more it learns about that task, and the better it gets at completing it.
 Just as a human would.

 The difference between machine learning and artificial intelligence